Capacities vs. Obsidian

 Time and Dates are Important Components for your Note-Taking

 Both apps have daily notes.
 In Obsidian it’s a feature you can choose to have on or off.
-In Capacities, it’s central because time is one of the third main pillars of Capacities.
+In Capacities, it’s central because time is one of the three main pillars of Capacities.

 We believe it’s important to be able to resurface your notes by date, and to have a central calendar where everything comes together, giving you a chronological view of your thoughts to better understand, review, or browse your content.